nextcashtech/bitcoin_docs/payments.md

 	ByteCount uint64 `json:"byte_count" bsor:"2"` // quantity of bytes to charge satoshis
 ```

+## Note (NOTE)

+The protocol identifier is ASCII "NOTE" or binary 0x4e4f5445.

+A single push data is interpreted as ASCII text.

 ## Encrypt (E)

 The protocol identifier is ASCII "E" or binary 0x45.